TheresaLui/SelfHelpContent_v2/articles/partnercenter/marketplace-officeaddin-support.md

 	ownershipId="PartnerCenter_Accounts_Onboarding_Access"
 />

-# Resources for Office Add-ins
+# Resources for Office Add-ins deployment and more

 ## **Recommended Documents**